 ASIC?
 ‘Application Specification Integrated Circuit’ – a single chip with many functions; here a miniaturisation and reinvention of the discrete component-loaded board used for ‘Magic Wire’ D/A conversion inside each Expert unit.
 One hand washes the other.

 Like many a slow-burning album, the following video bounces between Phantom and Expert and serves up multiple layers of technical exposition.
 It therefore rewards repeated viewings:

 Devialet is spearheading the popularisation of better sound by manufacturing more visually approachable hardware that, in the case of the Phantom, ties up the hitherto physical intrusion of separates and the associated kabelsalat into an all-in-one system-in-a-box that’ll stand up to audiophile scrutiny (and then some).

 That same system-in-a-box mentality is carried over to the similarly futuristically stylised Expert Pro series to which we add loudspeakers of our choosing.
 The Expert is an elegant piece of hifi hardware that you won’t want tucked behind the couch.

 Those who would dismiss the Expert as just another Class D amplifier (it isn’t) or a pizza box (nope) cast themselves as dinosaurs marked for extinction.

-With both Phantom and Expert, Devialet show us a shiny future for high-end audio.
+With both Phantom and Expert, Devialet shows us a shiny future for high-end audio.
 Disagree?
-Ask yourself which other high-end audio loudspeaker/amplifier manufacturer enjoys a presence beyond the walls of the local audio show, where it can be found in local record stores and airport duty free shopping malls?
+Ask yourself which other high-end audio loudspeaker/amplifier manufacturer enjoys a presence beyond the walls of the local audio show, where it can be found in local record stores and airport duty-free shopping malls?

 Yup, thought so.